Fsu0413/openssl-externalCMake/readme.md

 Sort by priority

-1. `crypto.pc` and `ssl.pc` generation
 1. Windows resource file generation
 1. `make test` support
+1. 1.1.1 series support
+1. 3.0 series support
+1. 3.1 series support
+1. 3.2 series support
 1. Check cross build for Android (arm, arm64, x86)
+1. Check build with krb5 - don't compile on 1.0.2 branch on arm64 macOS.
+Will try Windows and Linux
+1. `OpenSSLConfig.cmake` generation
+1. 1.0.1 series support
+1. 1.0.0 series support
+1. 0.9.8 series support
 1. uplink / applink for Win32 Windows.
-Currently it is commented out
+Currently it is commented out (I don't even know what it does!)
-1. Check build with krb5 - don't compile on 1.0.2 branch, even on original version
-1. Check build without threads
-1. `OpenSSLConfig.cmake` generation
 1. Support for BSDs
 1. Support for mips(64) and arm(64) Linux
 1. Other uncommon platform